maliksaad84/Open-BTS/README.md

 To run/stop service with ```systemctl``` execute ```systemctl start service_name``` or ```systemctl stop service_name```

 To start/stop all services, use ```openbts-start.sh``` and ```openbts-stop.sh```.

+Questions or comments may be directed to at maliksaad@knu.ac.kr or maliksaad84@gmail.com